MetLife Stadium: Lease terms

-The two teams formed the New Meadowlands Stadium Company, LLC, a 50/50 joint venture, to build and operate the stadium.
+The Giants and the Jets formed the New Meadowlands Stadium Company, LLC, a 50/50 joint venture, to build and operate the stadium.
 The two teams leased the parcel of land on which the stadium stands from the NJSEA for a 25-year term, with options to extend it which could eventually reach 97 years.
-After the 15th year of the lease, and every five years, hence; one of the two teams may opt out of the lease after giving the state 12 months notice.
+After the 15th year of the lease and every five years hence, one of the two teams may opt out of the lease after giving the state 12 months notice.
 The first such opportunity to opt out will occur in 2025 with a notice date of 2024.
 There will then be an opportunity to opt out in 2030, 2035, 2040, etc. However, if one team leaves for a new stadium, the other team would have to remain for the remainder of the lease.
 However, the high cost of building and relocating to a stadium makes it very unlikely.
 The teams also get parking revenue from the Meadowlands' western parking lots year round, even when there are no events at the stadium (this would occur when other parts of the Meadowlands host events).

 Naming rights

 Allianz, a financial services and insurance company based in Munich, Germany, expressed interest in purchasing naming rights to the stadium.
 The proposal was for a period of up to 30 years, and was estimated to be valued at between $20 million and US$30 million.
 Allianz sponsors the venue that inspired the color-change technology for MetLife Stadium: Allianz Arena in Munich.

 Allianz's proposal drew protests from New York's Jewish community (the largest outside of Israel) and the Anti-Defamation League, due to Allianz previous close ties to the government of Nazi Germany during World War II.
 Rabbi Jay Rosenbaum, secretary general of the North American Board of Rabbis, noted however that while the survivors' sensibilities were understandable, a naming deal is legitimate, noting "I have found Allianz to be receptive, to be sensitive and a friend of the Jewish people today."
 No agreement was reached and talks between Allianz and the teams ended on September 12, 2008.

-On June 27, 2011, it was reported that New York City-based insurance company MetLife entered discussions to purchase naming rights to the stadium.
-The new name, MetLife Stadium, became official when all parties signed a 25-year deal on August 23.
+In a 25-year deal signed on August 23, 2011, New York City-based insurance company MetLife purchased naming rights to the stadium, which became MetLife Stadium.